Thalaimagan: Production

 In 2005, R. Sarathkumar announced his 100th film as an actor, titled Thalaimagan.
-The film was launched on 15 September 2005 with R. D. Balaji, an advertisement filmmaker making his feature directorial debut and Cheran writing the screenplay.
-However, in a sudden turn of events, Balaji left the film after the shoot became delayed.
+The film was launched on 15 September 2005 at Le Royal Meridien, Chennai.
+The originally announced director Balaji left the film after the shoot became delayed.
 Sarathkumar replaced Balaji as director, thus making his directorial debut.
-Khushbu and K. S. Ravikumar made cameo appearances in a song as themselves.
 Krish Kymal who earlier worked in advertisement films made his debut as cinematographer with this film.
-The climax was shot at sugar mill in Porur during the first schedule which "was the most difficult part to shoot" as it involved "close to 850 artistes" and was completed within eight days.
+The climax was shot at a sugar mill in Porur, during the first schedule which was "the most difficult part to shoot" as it involved "close to 850 artistes" and was completed within eight days.
+Separately, Seema Biswas sustained a broken arm during a filming accident but managed to complete her scenes on schedule.
 The filming was also held at Kochi, Chikmagalur, Madurai and Dindigul.

 Soundtrack

 Two songs were composed by Srikanth Deva, and four by Paul J.